magician11/digital-sovereignty/immich.md

 Then follow [these instructions](https://docs.immich.app/install/docker-compose/).

+## Media storage

-You'll most likely be storing your data on an external drive.
+You'll most likely be storing your data (photos, videos) on an external drive.
 So make sure the drive is mounted before you start Immich.

-If Immich was auto-started after say a power failure, and the drive was not mounted yet, then shutdown Immich, mount the drive, the start Immich again.
+If Immich was auto-started after say a power failure, and the drive was not mounted yet, then shutdown Immich, mount the drive, then start Immich again.

 ## Managing Immich